NMAI-lab/MANETSIP/README.md

 Import all three projects (file>import>general>existing projects into workspace) from the OMNET++ IDE.
 - compile inetmanet (project > build project) then oversim, then MANETSIP (warning: it's slow, particularly for oversim).

 - Yay.
-At this point the MANETSIP project doesn't have any working simulations.
-Hopefully I'll remember to update this when we get there.
+At this point there is one simulation that can be set up without error.
+However, the Global Nodelist is not properly updated so as soon as the nodes try to set up a DHT there is an error because the bootstrap mechanism doesn't work.